December 30, 2020

 As 2020 comes to a close, we look back on another year of increased attacks on managed service providers (MSPs), their small and medium business (SMB) clients, and the ecosystem of tools used within the community.
 In the face of these events, the MSP community showed the desire to tackle the underlying challenges with increased engagement, new peer forums, and attention in hardening their services.
 As we look forward to what 2021 might bring, now is a great time to develop or update your plan for managing cyber risk.

 As a practitioner of risk management at Datto, I look at where we can best spend our time and what areas are the most important to address when it comes to cybersecurity.
 This is an important concept for MSPs to master in 2021 — it’s a continuous process, and requires adaptability as new threats emerge.
-While we care about knowing about the possible actors we may face, for example, cybercriminal organisations and loss scenarios such as ransomware within internal systems, it’s how these unfold that is one of the most important pieces to analyse.
-In this blog, we’ll focus on applying a process to a handful of techniques used by threat actors, surface mitigations, and provide a few tips on prioritisation.
+While we care about knowing about the possible actors we may face, for example, cybercriminal organizations and loss scenarios such as ransomware within internal systems, it’s how these unfold that is one of the most important pieces to analyze.
+In this blog, we’ll focus on applying a process to a handful of techniques used by threat actors, surface mitigations, and provide a few tips on prioritization.

-Let’s start with three key techniques threat actors have successfully utilised over the last few years as the starting point for our 2021 planning.
+Let’s start with three key techniques threat actors have successfully utilized over the last few years as the starting point for our 2021 planning.
 In stepping through this process you can apply the same thinking to any number of techniques that you uniquely identify.

 Through the use of various sub-techniques such as malicious attachments and links, these are highly effective for actors in meeting their objectives.
 The weakness to understand here is the end user and being able to create a situation where they take an action that leads to credential or host compromise.

-Often in conjunction with phishing or compromising of a third party, the actor utilises valid credentials to access websites and services, or to escalate privileges internally.
+Often in conjunction with phishing or compromising of a third party, the actor utilizes valid credentials to access websites and services, or to escalate privileges internally.
 The weakness here is identity and access management.